 Hit Play above to watch BT TV's Alex, Sophia and Michelle talk all things Bake Off

-Steel your nerves for the threat of a soggy bottom or a sunken cake as The Great British Bake Off makes a welcome return to our screens.
+Steel your nerves for the threat of a soggy bottom or a sunken cake as The Great British Bake Off is back.

 The hugely popular baking contest has continued its triumphant run at Channel 4 and we can’t wait to see what heights of culinary talents the bakers will reach this year.

 Here’s all the latest news and updates on the 2019 series,

 Amelia has experienced a Great British Bake Off 'break up' after leaving the show.
 The sportswear designer left the famous tent after a battle in Bread Week.

 She was unable to rise to the challenge of tear and share, baps, and scored bread in the week Michael was named star baker.

 Being sent home by Paul Hollywood and Prue Leith, Amelia said exiting the tent has felt like the end of a relationship.

 She said: "The whole process of leaving the tent felt a bit like a break up.

 "The sadness, the denial, a bit of it’s not you it’s me, so you have to remind yourself it’s still an amazing achievement."

 Amelia has said she knew bread would be a weakness on the show, and failed to impress with her burgers in the technical challenge, or her scored bread in the showstopper.